 Q: What if I have a registration hold?

 A: If you have an outstanding balance on your student account or have failed to submit proof of immunization to the Health Services Office, a hold will be placed on your registration.
 If a registration hold message appears on the registration screen, you must see the appropriate office (Outstanding Balance-Student Services, Immunization-Health Services) to resolve the situation before you can register.

 Q: How do I find information about my advisor?

 A: Graduate students should check with their departments for advisor assignments.

 Q: How can I audit a course?

-A: Students in the Graduate School of Arts and Sciences, the School of Theology and Ministry, and the Connell School of Nursing may register for an audit online.
-Lynch School of Education, Carroll School of Management, Law School, and Graduate School of Social Work students must consult the Graduate Associate Dean’s Office before they can audit a course.
+A: Students in the Graduate School of the Morrissey College of Arts and Sciences, the School of Theology and Ministry, and the Connell School of Nursing may register for an audit online.
+Lynch School of Education, Carroll School of Management, Law School, and School of Social Work students must consult the Graduate Associate Dean’s Office before they can audit a course.
 Woods College of Advancing Studies students may not audit courses.

 Q: How can I gain access to a course that requires permission or is closed or restricted?

 A: Students may go to the department that offers the course.
 The department will do one of the following: decline permission, add the course to your schedule at the time, or provide you with a stamped override form that you should bring to Student Services, where the staff will add the course to your schedule.